The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Modelling Astrophysical Sites

 Another question is how heavy elements, and possibly r-process matter, can originate from collapsars.
 The ejected matter can have passed through different types of conditions with the following possibilities (a), (b), and (c): (a) matter from stellar burning shells with $Y_e$ close to 0.5, not yet processed during the collapse and explosion, (b) matter which passed through the neutrino cooling phase, i.e., being neutronized - down to $Y_e<0.25$ - mainly by electron captures (with high Fermi energies) in high density environments, and (c) matter being heated by neutrino irradiation, where capture of electron neutrinos and antineutrinos of similar energies on neutrons and protons favors the increase of $Y_e$ up to 0.5 or even beyond, due to the $\approx$1MeV mass difference between neutrons and protons.
+However, antineutrino captures on protons which sufficiently high energies can also lead to neutrons.
 The previous paragraph focused on shocked matter of type (a), which leads to $^{56}$Ni production.
 Jets can also be launched, including matter falling in towards the black hole having undergone conditions (b) at high densities in the inner region of accretion disks.
 A number of works utilized this scheme \citep{Fujimoto.Nishimura.Hashimoto:2008,Ono.Hashimoto.ea:2012,Nakamura.ea:2013}, proposing that low $Y_e$ conditions are attained in outflows from relativistic collapsar jets.
 On the other hand, predictions for accretion disk outflows exist with apparently quite different outcomes.
-Pioneering nucleosynthesis studies \citep{Surman.McLaughlin:2004,McLaughlin.Surman:2005,Surman.etal:2006} pointed out that neutrinos can play a critical role, reducing - via conditions of type (c) in neutrino-driven winds - the neutron-richness of outflowing matter and thus the possibilities for an r-process (see Eq.(\ref{eq:yeeq}) discussed with respect to ``regular'' neutrino-driven supernova explosions).
-On the other hand, \cite{Siegel.Barnes.Metzger:2019} performed 3D GRMHD simulations that create neutron-rich winds, which arise from MRI-driven disks, occurring even for weak initial magnetic fields of the progenitor star.
-These disk winds are driven by thermal pressure gradients \citep[see also][]{Janiuk:2014,Janiuk:2019}.
+Pioneering nucleosynthesis studies \citep{Surman.McLaughlin:2004,McLaughlin.Surman:2005,Surman.etal:2006} pointed out that neutrinos can play a critical role, reducing - via conditions of type (c) in neutrino-driven winds - the neutron-richness of outflowing matter and therefore reducing the possibilities for an r-process (see Eq.(\ref{eq:yeeq}) discussed with respect to ``regular'' neutrino-driven supernova explosions).
+Alternatively, as a follow-up for such initially proton-rich conditions, a scenario has recently been proposed, which - under specific conditions in high-entropy winds and for enhanced neutrino luminosities and fast dynamical timescales - can convert excess protons to neutrons by antineutrino capture \citep[as discussed above and similar to the $\nu$p-process][]{Froehlich.Martinez-Pinedo.ea:2006}, introducing a neutron-capture reaction flow which can even produce lanthanides \citep[the so-called $\nu$i-process][]{Wang.ea:2026}.